delb-xml/delb-py/docs/installation.rst

 Prerequisites:

-- poetry_ is available (``pip install --user poetry`` should often work)
 - a virtual environment of your project is activated
-- that virtual environment houses an interpreter for Python 3.6 or later
+- that virtual environment houses an interpreter for Python 3.7 or later

 Obtain the code with roughly one of: